MultisampledNight/flow/src/gfx/render/segment.typ

   size: (1, 2),
   /// Horizontal and vertical space between characters.
   space: (0.5, 0.75),
+  /// Resort to characters that are possibly misinterpretable.
+  /// Off by default, use with care.
+  fallback: false,
   figure: false,
   ..args,
 ) = canvas(figure: figure, {